 What’s Not Included:

-- International flights to Christmas Island/ Kiritimati Island Cassidy International Airport (CXI)
+- International flights to and from Christmas Island / Kiritimati Island Cassidy International Airport (CXI)

-- Beer and sodas (spirits and wines may be purchased in Honolulu at the airport duty-free)
+- Alcohol, beer and sodas (spirits and wines may be purchased in Honolulu at the airport duty-free)

 - Wireless internet